 I identify as queer because none of the black-and-white labels fully describe me and I'm quite comfortable living in the "gray" (it's WAY more fun here!).
 I don't get along well with people who want to live life according to society's prescriptions and I hate the word "normal".
 I've never been "normal" and honestly, don't care to be (normalcy is too subjective to apply to everyone anyway and in my mind "normal" = BORING).
 I think life is more interesting in the margins.

 I was a lesbian for 10 years.
 Consequently, I tend to be drawn to lesbian/queer/bi/pan/... women.
 I have a pretty good grasp on what women like, want, and find pleasureable.
-How many men do YOU truly understand PMS? :)
+How many men do you know who truly understand menstruation? :)

 I'm sex-positive and very sexual.
 I don't think sex or sexual desire is anything to be ashamed of and I try to perpetuate the idea that we can talk about our sexualities without being crude or offensive.
 To quote George Michael: "Sex is natural, sex is fun, sex is best when it's one on one".
 He got the first two things right, I'm not so sure about the last one. ;)